TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

-  -c, --check              check the manifest, index, or blooms for internal consistency -i, --pin                pin the manifest or each index chunk and bloom -p, --publish            publish the manifest to the Unchained Index smart contract -r, --remote             prior to processing, retreive the manifest from the Unchained Index smart contract -b, --belongs strings    in index mode only, checks the address(es) for inclusion in the given index chunk -F, --first_block uint   first block to process (inclusive)
+  -c, --check              check the manifest, index, or blooms for internal consistency -i, --pin                pin the manifest or each index chunk and bloom -p, --publish            publish the manifest to the Unchained Index smart contract -P, --publisher string   for some query options, the publisher of the index (default "trueblocks.eth") -r, --remote             prior to processing, retreive the manifest from the Unchained Index smart contract -b, --belongs strings    in index mode only, checks the address(es) for inclusion in the given index chunk -F, --first_block uint   first block to process (inclusive)